abatten/abatten.github.io/research.md

 ---

 My research revolves around studing the intergalactic medium and and how its evolution can inform us about the history of galaxies.
-I use a variety of techniques to probe different regions and phases of the intergalactic medium including simulations, fast radio bursts and galaxy-absorber pairs in quasar spectra.
+I use a variety of techniques to probe different regions and phases of the intergalactic medium including state-of-the-art cosmological simulations, fast radio bursts and galaxy-absorber pairs in quasar spectra.

 I am 'usually' a theorist, typically working with large cosmological simulations.
 However I do occassionally dabble with observations.